ekrauser/SuperPackGen/README.md

 # SuperPackGen
- Fusion360 battery pack generator for 18650 and 21700 cells
+ Fusion360 battery pack generator addin for 18650 and 21700 cells